Five ways to apply a creative mindset to education

 Does this sound familiar?

 At University College Dublin’s Innovation Academy, we work with educators to bring creativity and innovation into education.
-We believe it is essential to transform the education system in the Republic of Ireland, and globally – an education system that remains focused on the consumption of knowledge, even though, in today’s world, knowledge is ubiquitous.
-We need to recognise this and instead design education to focus on what we do with knowledge.
+We believe it is essential to transform the education system in the Republic of Ireland, and globally.
+The system remains focused on the consumption of knowledge, even though, in today’s world, knowledge is ubiquitous.
+We need to recognise this and design education to focus on what we do with knowledge.

 1. Create a safe psychological space